lafleurdeboum/servicewall/README.md

     # braise show services

-The list is quite long.
-Once you want exhaustive informations on a single service, do

-    # braise show service "Service Name"

 And if you wonder which services use to use port 80, do

     # braise show port 80

+Sometimes the service you want to use doesn't exist in the service definitions.
+In this case you can drop a service def inside `/etc/servicewall/services`.
+The syntax is the same as the one you get with

+    # braise show service "Service Name"

+### Realms

-These rules are stored together with a string identifying the realm you're connected to, in a dictionary called realm_defs.
+When you allow a service the relevant rules are associated with the realm you're connected to, in a dictionary inside `/etc/servicewall/realms.json`.
 To interrogate it, do :

     # braise show realms

+When allowing a service you might want to modify the default ruleset.
+There's the `--in-default-profile` option to `allow` just for this.
+It will modify the ruleset named `ServiceWall:default` inside `realms.json`.

+### Logs

-Particuliar attention was taken to logs.
+Particular attention was taken to logs.
 Logs are stored in systemd's `servicewall-logs.service`.
 Journald takes care it can't fill the hard drive, and that it's readable only to staff.
 Firewall logs are critical information, and with this setup you can choose who has access.
 In Arch it's controlled with